minweny/spring-zero-to-hero/index.md

 Are you tired of tutorials that make Spring Boot sound like rocket science?
 Well, grab your coffee ☕ (or energy drink, we don't judge), because we're about to turn you from a Spring newbie into a Spring ninja — by actually building things.

+## 💡 Why This Book?

+There are tons of Spring Boot tutorials out there — but most are either too shallow, too theoretical, or just plain boring.

+This book is different:

+- 🛠️ **Hands-on, project-first**: We build a real app, step by step.
+- 🧠 **Concepts explained as we go**: No long-winded lectures upfront.
+- 🎯 **Real-world patterns**: From REST APIs to testing, caching, and deployment.
+- 🖥️ **Modern design**: Clean layout, mobile-friendly, dark mode supported.
+- 🧹 **Ad-free experience**: No distractions — try disabling your ad blocker!
+- 🤓 **Fun and practical**: Clear, modern, and no filler fluff.

+Whether you're a student, job-seeker, or dev who wants to finally *get* Spring Boot — this guide is made for you.

 ## ✅ Prerequisites

 - Basic Java knowledge (if you can write "Hello World" without Googling, you're good)